PM04290/MLiotComm/README.md

-DON'T USE THIS, use MIotaComm
+DON'T USE THIS, use MLotaComm